ECCLESIAL INTEGRATION PROCESS

 PASTOR & STAFF

-The training takes place over four consecutive weeks at the Parish Level.
+We meet with Pastor & Staff over four consecutive weeks at the Parish Level.

 Focuses on building a dynamic team around the pastor.
 From trust and team building to understanding the core values and running an efficient team meeting.
 This is a critical building block to the entire proces